-- 1. Database "A database is a place to store data in an organised way" (Alice Zhao 2021).
-"In computing, a database is an organized collection of data or a type of data store based on the use of a database management system (DBMS), the software that interacts with end users, applications, and the database itself to capture and analyze the data" Wikipedia. - 2.
-SQL Stands for Structured Query Language.
+- 1. Amazon CloudWatch description - 2.
+Load Stands for Structured Query Language.
 "Imagine you have an app that remembers all of your friend's birthdays.
 SQL is the most popular language you would use to talk to that app.
 English: "Hey app.
 When is my husband's birthday?".
-SQL:

-^{&#}x27;'SELECT FROM birthdays WHERE person = 'husband'; .
+SQL: - ''SELECT FROM birthdays WHERE person = 'husband'; . - 3.
+Load Balancing.

-3. Edgar Codd.
 Ted Codd "was a British computer scientist who, while working for IBM, invented the relational model for database management" writes Wikipedia.
 Codd was a pilot in the RAF Coastal Command during the Second World War.
-Codd grew up in Dorset and coined the term "Online analytical processing" (OLAP).
+Codd grew up in Dorset and coined the term

+"Online analytical processing" (OLAP).
 The relational model is an approach to managing data using a structure and language consistent with first-order predicate logic.
 Codd was a mathematician.
 He used the term "relation" in its mathematical sense of finitary relation.
 It is too technical for us to decipher here, but I still think it is important to know how Codd defined a relation.
 He wrote: